-It is recognized for excellence in training primary-care physicians and for advancing medical knowledge through scientific research.
-The school's students, staff, faculty and alumni demonstrate commitment to community service through volunteer activities.
+UWSOM is recognized for excellence in training primary-care physicians and for advancing medical knowledge through scientific research.

-Full-time physician faculty members of the School of Medicine staff UW Medical Center and Harborview Medical Center, as well as the Puget Sound Veterans Affairs Health Care System and Seattle Children’s.
-UW medical faculty members also staff UW Medicine Neighborhood Clinics located throughout Puget Sound.
-In addition, UW physician faculty provide expert consultation to practicing physicians throughout the region.
+Full-time physician faculty staff UW Medical Center and Harborview Medical Center, as well as the Veterans Affairs Puget Sound Health Care System and Seattle Children’s.
+UWSOM faculty also practice in UW Medicine Neighborhood Clinic locations throughout Puget Sound, and provide expert consultation to practicing physicians throughout the five state region.

-Graduates of the UW medical school - physicians, scientists, allied health personnel, or scholars in medical history and ethics - go on to serve in a wide variety of capacities.
+Our graduates: physicians, scientists, allied health personnel, and scholars in medical history and ethics, go on to serve in a wide variety of capacities.
 Many M.D. and physician assistant alumni practice in areas of need, such as rural towns, inner cities and in developing nations.

-One distinguishing characteristic of the UW medical school is interdisciplinary collaboration.
+One distinguishing characteristic of the UW School of Medicine is interdisciplinary collaboration.
 Scientists, educators, and clinicians are dedicated to helping each other reach the common goals of improving people’s health and alleviating suffering from disease.